-Various solar power project finance models are available for download below that forecast the financing and operation of solar power investments.
-The solar project finance modelling files quantify the effects of financing and costs on the required price in a solar project finance model.
-The solar power project finance models include resource analysis that is explained in video presentation.
+This web page includes various solar power project finance models with different levels of complexity.
+The solar project finance models demonstrate various how to incorporate different sculpted financing techniques; how to incorporate monthly changes in production and general modelling structure techniques.
+This includes modelling the effects of different debt terms on and costs on the required price in a solar project finance model.
+Solar power project finance models that you can download below also address how to incorporate resource analysis that is explained in various video presentations.

 Complete Solar Project Finance Model with Circular References

-The complete solar model was made a few years ago and has comprehensive circular reference resolution.
-It also includes resource analysis from PVSYST.
+I made the complete solar model a few years ago and it has my old methods for using a UDF to develop a comprehensive circular reference resolution.
+It also includes some explanation of how to incorporate resource analysis from PVSYST into your project finance model.
 I hope to have explained the process of evaluating performance ratios and financial structuring a bit in the video below that I made a long time ago.
-You can download the file below.
-But please, it is much better to do this stuff yourself.
+The file associated with this video is attached to the button below.
+You could try to use this model as a template, but I do not suggest that you do this.
+It is much better to do this stuff yourself.
 You can do this by using the circular reference template and attaching it to your solar model.

 Cancun Solar Project Finance Model with Current Costs